Common elements of Microsoft cloud connectivity

 External workload: Web sites or other workloads made available to external users on the Internet.

 Proxy server: Services requests for web content on behalf of intranet users.
-A reverse proxy allows unsolicited inbound requests.
+A reverse proxy permits unsolicited inbound requests.

 External firewall: Allows outbound traffic and specified inbound traffic.
-Can perform address translation.
+Can perform address translation, packet inspection, SSL Break and Inspect, or data loss prevention.

 WAN connection to ISP: A carrier-based connection to an ISP, who peers with the Internet for connectivity and routing.